jvernon98/Hurtlocker/README.md

 Oh one more thing....
 Tariq is kind of petty... so you can blame STELLA and JOCELYN for this.

-Its not guranteed that every Key will have a Value, and every Value will have a pair.
+It's not guaranteed that every Key will have a Value, and every Value will have a pair.
 For instance:

 you may see something like this